acep-uaf/the-arctic-program/content/partners/Center-ICE.md

 logo = "/images/centerice-logo-sm.png"
 alt = "Alaska Center ICE"
-description = "University of Alaska Fairbanks’ Center for Innovation, Commercialization, and Entrepreneurship" role = "Supporting the commercialization & deployment of new technology" websiteUrl = "https://www.uaf.edu/centerice"
+description = "University of Alaska Fairbanks’ Center for Innovation, Commercialization, and Entrepreneurship" tagline = "Supporting the commercialization & deployment of new technology" websiteUrl = "https://www.uaf.edu/centerice"
 +++
 The Center for Innovation, Commercialization, and Entrepreneurship provides a pathway for university researchers to turn their ideas into business success.
 The mission of Center ICE is to help faculty and students commercialize their intellectual property, create spin-off companies, and get their products into the right hands, where they can change the world.